Princeton-Penn-Vents/princeton-penn-flowmeter/README.md

 Software for patient and nurse stations for multi-patient ventilator monitoring.

-The hardware at the patient includes two sensors, a single board computer (SBC, in this case a Raspberry Pi model 4b), a 20x2 LCD, a rotary encoder and additional electronics to allow configuration of alarm parameters.
+The hardware at the patient includes two sensors to measure flow and pressure mounted on a flow block and equipped with a heating circuit to reduce condensation, a single board computer (SBC, in this case a Raspberry Pi model 4b/4GB), a 2x20 character LCD display with RBG backlight, a rotary encoder and a piezo buzzer.
 The sensor time series data from up to 20 patient boxes are transmitted to a nurse monitoring station, where a graphical GUI presents an aggregate view of the time series.
 The nurse monitoring station can either be an SBC or a more standard laptop/desktop machine.
 Analysis code runs on both the patient box